 Tissue repair: Collagen plays a crucial role in wound healing and tissue repair.

-Elasticity and firmness: In the skin, collagen helps maintain elasticity and firmness, which helps prevent wrinkles and sagging skin.
+Elasticity and firmness: In the skin, collagen helps maintain elasticity and firmness, which prevents wrinkles and sagging skin.

 Production: Collagen is produced by specialised cells called fibroblasts.
 Collagen production can decline with age, which can lead to visible signs of ageing, such as wrinkles and sagging skin.